-Free phone line to help Derby and Derbyshire residents stay warm at home
+Warmer Derby and Derbyshire: a free phone line to help residents stay warm at home

 A new free phone line has been launched to give people living in Derbyshire impartial advice on how to stay warm at home and cut their energy bills.
 You can call for advice about:

 - energy bills

 - switching tariff